The Star Analyser 200

 4. On telescopes with a larger aperture and a longer focal length, the dispersion of the SA-100 can be insufficient to achieve optimal results.
 The SA-200 produces longer spectra, making it easier to find settings that give satisfactory results with a larger camera sensor.

-5. When using the Star Analyser as an objective grating on the front of a DSLR camera lens, the SA-200 is optimized for the typical short focal length zoom lenses found as standard on most DSLRs.
+5. When using the Star Analyser as an objective grating on the front of a DSLR camera lens, the SA-200 is optimized for the typical short focal length zoom lenses that are found as standard on most DSLRs.
 The SA-100 will give excellent results too.
 However, the SA-100 needs a telephoto lens to take full advantage of the additional resolution of a DSLR.

-To determine whether the SA-100 or the SA-200 would be a better fit for your setup, see our on-line calculator: link.
+To determine whether the SA-100 or the SA-200 would be a better fit for your setup, see our online calculator: link.

-You can order the SA-200 grating from our store for $219:
+You can order the SA-200 grating from our store for $219: link.

 Note: if your system takes 2″ filters, you can use a 2″ to 1.25″ adapter as discussed at this link.